skwashd/terraform-aws-cloudflare-ips-security-group/README.md

 # Cloudflare Source IPs AWS Security Group Ingress
 <!-- BEGIN_TF_DOCS -->
-Module populates an AWS security group ingress rules with Cloudflare source IPs.
+This terraform module populates an AWS security group ingress rules with Cloudflare source IPs.
 By default module only allows access for 443/tcp (https), but additional ports can be added.

 The Cloudflare provider requires an API.
 The IP lookup doesn't use the token to featch the values.
 Using `export CLOUDFLARE_API_TOKEN="YQSn-xWAQiiEh9qM58wZNnyQS7FUdoqGIUAbrh7T"` works.
 This invalid token that passes validation [lifted from Cloudflare docs](https://developers.cloudflare.com/api/).